gnana997/telegram-vault-bot/README.md

 ### Fernet Key

 The bot requires a Fernet key to encrypt and decrypt unseal keys securely.
-The key must be a base64 URL-encoded 32-byte key.
+The key must be a base64 encoded 32-byte key.
 This key is set once using the `/fernet_key "keydata"` command, and the bot will use it for all encryption and decryption operations.

 To set the Fernet key:
 ```sh